dy/jz/r&d.md

   * sruti
   * jasm?
     + wasm + js
+    - taken, hard discussion
+  * jazm
+    + like jasm, but with reference to zz
+    + jazz
   * wasc
     + wasm compiler
     + wasm script
   * floatscript
   * numscript
   * bytescript
+  * mela
+    + assembly
+    ~ has to do with language, not compiler

 ## [ ] Applications?